In-depth reviews

 4.0 out of 5

-Most buyers won't expect their small SUV crossover to be really great to drive, but an experience on a par with a well-sorted hatchback is appealing, and the 2008 delivers on this front.
+Most buyers won't expect their small SUV crossover to be really great to drive, but an experience on par with a well-sorted hatchback is appealing, and the 2008 delivers on this front.
 There are no nasty surprises in corners, it's precise and there's plenty of grip on offer.
 As with most small, supermini-based SUVs, the 2008 is front-wheel drive only, but Peugeot can add a system called Advanced Grip Control with Sand, Mud and Snow settings to help improve traction in slippery conditions.
 It can also help control the 2008's speed down steep slopes using Hill Descent Control.

 Peugeot 2008 petrol engines